Sandy Springs 4-Minute Community AED Program

 CARE team members will:

-Apply to be a CARE team member
+Apply to become a CARE team member

 For more information about becoming a CARE team member, contact Patrick Flaherty.